 For symbolic execution:

 My former student and SMT expert Sam Bayless recommended a great survey paper on SMT solving, by two of the very best experts out there.
-This is much better than the papers I used to use.
+This is easier than the papers I used to use.
 Leonardo de Moura, and Nikolaj Bjorner, "Satisfiability Modulo Theories: An Appetizer," Formal Methods: Foundations and Applications -- 12th Brazilian Symposium on Formal Methods, Springer LNCS Volume 5902, 2009, pp. 23-36.
 SMT is basically SAT solving, but with additional logics that are very useful for software verification and other applications where you don't want to model everything as Booleans.

 Roberto Bruttomesso, Alessandro Cimatti, Anders Franzen, Alberto Griggio, and Roberto Sebastiani, "Delayed Theory Combination vs. Nelson-Oppen for Satisfiability Modulo Theories: A Comparative Analysis", Annals of Mathematics and Artificial Intelligence, Vol. 55, No. 1-2, pp. 63-99.
 This is the paper I used to recommend, and looking at it again, it does a great job of presenting more details, although the above paper is easier to read.
 Check this one if you are excited and want to learn more.
-(Optional)
+(Optional) (Later: I realized that my enthusiasm for Leo and Nikolai above could be interpreted as a critique of these authors, and I totally don't mean that!
+This survey is from another one of the top teams in SMT solving.
+It's extraordinarily hard to build and maintain a competitive, general-purpose SMT solver, so the research community that actually builds SMT solvers is dominated by a few small groups of rock stars.)

 Greg Nelson, and Derek C. Oppen, "Simplification by Cooperating Decision Procedures," ACM Transactions on Programming Languages and Systems, 1(2), October 1979, pp. 245-257.
 For reference, this is a classic paper on the topic.
 Nelson and Oppen pioneered this area, and their work still underlies and guides a lot of research in this area.
 (Optional)